When you think of SEO KPIs to track in your digital marketing dashboard, the first thing that comes to mind is probably visibility, right?

 SEO helps you become discoverable to your audience.
 It puts you right in front of their eyes, when they are looking for solutions similar to the ones you offer.
 Because there are certain rules involved in getting ranked in the top page of a search engine, mastering the art of SEO can be valuable in few other ways too, such as

 While it all seems alluring, the benefits come with a catch.
 Multiple tools make it difficult for site owners to understand what to track, and how, given the massive amount of data available.
-But the good news is that SEO tracking is pretty straightforward provided you know what to track.
+But the good news is that metrics for SEO tracking is pretty straightforward provided you know what to track.

 You can find this information in the Acquisition section of your Google Analytics account.
 Select Traffic Sources and then select Organic Search.
 This will show you how many visitors came to your site by searching on Google and other search engines.